 Wesley doesn’t believe that the price you see is your pay.
 Phrases like “I’m sure you can sharpen your pencil a bit more,” “how negotiable are you”, and “your competitor quoted me 40% less” is common when dealing with Wesley.
 He believes that your first price is just an invitation to start the negotiations.
 They like the “buy 1 get four free” scenario.
 But remember!
 If you cut on the price, you can’t cut on the quality of your service delivery.
 Wesley will still expect the same high-quality service.

 Firstly, consider the following:

 - Do you want to get involved in price wars with your competitors?

-- Do you want to be known as the cheapest service provider or rather the service provider with the finest all-round service delivery?
+- Do you want to be known as the cheapest service provider or rather the service provider with the finest all-around service delivery?

 - Can you justify your pricing if you charge a premium for your value-added services and expertise?

-The best way to deal with this type of customer is to focus on the facts and reasons for your pricing.
-Focus on your sales ability and convincing Wesley that your service has various value-added benefits that he won’t find anywhere else.
-Never badmouth your competitors by focusing on their flaws and your subjective and/or negative opinion of why they are cheaper.
+Focus on the tangible reasons for your pricing levels.
+Focus on your sales ability and convince Wesley that your service has various value-added benefits that he won’t find anywhere else.
+Never badmouth your competitors by focusing on their flaws and your subjective and negative opinion of why they are cheaper.
 This is not good business ethics.

 Dealing with different customers and different personalities can be very challenging.
 But you decide – is the customer always right?
-Perhaps not, but saying that to him/her won’t necessarily be the right thing to do.
-Your ability to dealing effectively with such conflict and difficult situations will in most cases win you the loyalty of these customers.
+Perhaps not, but saying that to them won’t necessarily be the right thing to do.
+Your ability to deal effectively with such conflict and difficult situations will, in most cases, win you the loyalty of these customers.

-Remember, always give your customer quality at the point of contact; in the event of encountering an unhappy customer, use bad experience recovery as your key strategy to turn the situation around to your benefit.
+Remember, always give your customer quality at the point of contact; in encountering an unhappy customer, use bad experience recovery as your key strategy to turn the situation around to your benefit.
 Bad experience recovery is vital!